pinheiroGroup/Kinbiont.jl/README.md

 <a name="fitting-log-lin"></a>
 ### Log-Lin fitting

-This code snippet performs log-linear fitting using the fitting_one_well_Log_Lin function.
+This code snippet performs log-linear fitting using the fitting_one_well_Log_Lin function (of data generated in the previous examples).

 ```julia
 res_log_lin = fitting_one_well_Log_Lin(